What Is An Accessible PDF File And How To Make One

 To include any missing tags, use the “Autotag Document” function in the Accessibility panel.
 This will offer a foundational framework for you to work from.

-Your PDF’s text and other elements should have enough color contrast with the background.
-Standard size text should have a color contrast of at least 4.5:1.
-Adobe’s accessibility checker will always assess the color contrast.
-Use a tool (such as the Color Contrast Analyzer) to verify the contrast if you’re unsure.
+Your PDF’s text and other elements should have enough colour contrast with the background.
+Standard size text should have a colour contrast of at least 4.5:1.
+Adobe’s accessibility checker will always assess the colour contrast.
+Use a tool (such as the Colour Contrast Analyzer) to verify the contrast if you’re unsure.

 It is preferable to go back to the original document and adjust the contrast there if contrast issues are discovered at this point.
 This is the reason why using an accessible source document at the outset is crucial.